embSneakers/embSneakers/README.md

 Figure 2.
 Centroids within clusters and their 15-nearest neighbors based on the combined embedding.
 <br/><br/>

-Below, attached please find the temporal sneaker design patterns by major seven brands based on the three constructed embeddings.
+Below, attached please find the temporal sneaker design patterns by major five brands based on the three constructed embeddings.

 <img src="./source/trend_sdi.jpg">
 Figure 3.
 Temporal sneaker design patterns by brand via the embeddings. (a) Color embedding with one standard error shadows